aryaxt/OCMapper/README.md

 - Auto detects key/values based on NSDictionary keys
 - Fully Configurable
 - Does not require subclassing or adding any extra code to your models
-- Auto data conversion, and configurable DateFormatters
+- Auto date conversion, and configurable DateFormatters

 Examples